shehreendheda/katacoda-scenarios/slov2/slopractice/step6.md

    ![slo-widget-monitorbased](slopractice/assets/slo-widget-monitorbased.png)

-8. Repeat steps 3 to 7 for the Metric Based SLO you created.
+8. Repeat steps 3 to 7 for the Metric-based SLO you created.

    ![slo-widget-metricbased](slopractice/assets/slo-widget-metricbased.png)